devajithvs/llvm-project-cil/README.md

 2. `ninja cml` should build the cml clang tool
 3. `ninja check-clang-cml` to run the CIL tests.
 4. Check `cml --help` tool for various options

+Rewrite History for cil project with the closest llvm-commit